lthomes/glycontact/README.md

 # GlyContact: 3D Analysis of Glycan Structures

 GlyContact is a Python package for retrieving, processing, and analyzing 3D glycan structures from GlycoShape/molecular dynamics, NMR, or X-ray crystallography.
-While glycans are traditionally represented as linear text sequences, their branched structures and high flexibility create a complex 3D landscape that affects their biological function.
+Indeed, while glycans are traditionally represented as linear text sequences, their branched structures and high flexibility create a complex 3D landscape that affects their biological function.

 GlyContact provides a comprehensive toolkit for analyzing 3D glycan structures, enabling researchers to:

 1. Visualize complex glycan structures with 3D-SNFG symbols
-2. Quantify structural properties such as SASA and flexibility
+2. Quantify structural properties including solvent accessible surface area (SASA), motif flexibility and torsion angles
-3. Analyze conformational preferences and structure variability
+3. Analyze relationships between glycan composition/sequence/class and these structural properties
-4. Compare different glycan structures
+4. Compare different glycan structures that are either free, bound to lectins or covalently linked to glycoproteins
 5. Generate structural features for machine learning applications

 These capabilities help bridge the gap between glycan sequence and function by revealing the critical spatial arrangements that determine molecular recognition.